csdurfee/csdurfee.github.io/content/approximately-normal.md

 ![ww-minus-pr](/img/ww-minus-pr.png)

 A percentile over 50, or a positive z score, means more streaks than average, thus less streaky than average.
-In other words, on this data set, the Wald-Wolfowitz z-scores will be more flattering to the un-streaky side compared to percentile rank with the exact probabilities.
+In other words, *on this specific data set*, the Wald-Wolfowitz z-scores will be more un-streaky compared to the exact probabilities.

 ## Interlude: our un-streaky king
 For the record, the un-streakiest NBA game of the 2023-24 season was by Dejounte Murray on 4/9/2024.
 My dude went 12 for 31 and managed 25 streaks, the most possible for that number of makes and misses, by virtue of never making 2 shots in a row.